-Cannabis has been a part of human culture for thousands of years, appreciated both for its medicinal and psychoactive properties.
+Cannabis and Spirituality has been a part of human culture for thousands of years, appreciated both for its medicinal and psychoactive properties.
 But beyond these uses, the cannabis plant has played a significant role in spiritual practices and religious ceremonies in various cultures around the world.
 The plant’s effects have been praised for enhancing spiritual experiences and fostering a deeper connection with the divine.

 In this article, we’ll delve into the fascinating intersection of cannabis and spirituality, exploring its history and use in different religious and cultural contexts.